Hospitalization could cost your company more than you think

 On Oct.
 19, the company stated that Vice President/General Counsel Brett J. Hart was appointed CEO while Munoz takes medical leave.
 The company spokesperson had no additional information; the general public is watching as United Airlines’ stability continues to deteriorate.

 Axia Public Relations knows the importance of a good reputation.
 We also know the precautions to take for effective crisis management.
-Download our free e-book Managing Public Relations in a Crisis to learn more.
+Download our e-book Managing Public Relations in a Crisis to learn more.

 Katie Boyles is currently studying public relations at University of North Florida.
 She graduates in 2016 with a Bachelor of Science in communication.